PyFR/PyFR/doc/src/user_guide.rst

     ``continuous`` | ``windowed``

     The default is ``windowed``.
-Continuous uses an accumulation over the entire averaging period currently available, whereas windowed averages only over the number of steps.
-Oweing to the associativity and commutativity of average operators it is posible to recover one mode from the other.
+Continuous uses an accumulation over the entire averaging period, whereas windowed averages only over ``nsteps``.
+Owing to the associativity and commutativity of average operators it is possible to recover one mode from the other.

 5. ``basedir`` --- relative path to directory where outputs will be
    written: